-Dutch hybrid is used exclusively for producing those attractive baby carrots that command such a premium price at the market.
-An early, cylindrical, bright orange, core-less carrot that grows to about 3 1/2” for harvest, Adelaide retains its remarkably sweet flavor for quite a while.
-Use raw, in salads, for pickling, & stir fries.
+The Adelaide Carrot is a Dutch hybrid, used exclusively for producing those attractive baby carrots that command such a premium price at the market.
+An early, cylindrical, bright orange, the core-less carrot that grows to about 3 1/2” for harvest.
+The Adelaide Carrot retains its remarkably sweet flavor for quite a while.
+Use raw, in salads, for pickling, & stir-fries.

 Germination: 6-14 days